ccammack/ccammack.com/content/posts/create-a-centralized-backup-server-with-freebsd/index.md

 ##### Scrub for ZFS Errors

-To scrub the backup drive for ZFS errors, add two new helpers and call them from `backup`.
+To scrub the backup drive for ZFS errors, add two new helpers and call them from the `backup` function.
+In this example, the drive inserted on Saturday will be scrubbed, so cycling through a small number of drives (other than 7) will cause each one to scrub once every few weeks.
+The blink(1) will flash *white* while the system waits for the scrub to finish.
+This code inserts a third light into the final blink(1) output sequence which will flash *green* for success or *orange* if the scrub fails.

 {{< highlight txt >}}
 scrub_start() {